ogh/wordreprs_ner/README.md

 All parameters available in the config files are identical to the ones from Turian et al. (2010) with two exceptions.
 The newly introduced parameter "pathToTrainDevTest" specifies the directory where your corpus Train/Dev/Test split is avaiable.
 The "isUppercaseWordEmbeddings" parameter specifies for each used wordrepresentation files whether it is uppercased only.

+Before you can run your first experiment, you will have to run

+    ./cleanCompile

+from within your smbm-ner-experiments folder.

+Now you can start experiments by using modified versions of the example command below.
+Note that the command below must be executed from within your smbm-ner-experiments folder.

 Example program call: